 Every Wednesday afternoon, BPG participants, family members and friends come to the Mark Morris Dance Center to dance.
-Students in the class warm up as dancers do, and they learn movement and steps from actual Mark Morris Dance Group repertory along with other dance styles – tap, ballet and jazz movements.
-In the process students learn strategies that dancers use to dance.
+Students in the class warm up as dancers do, and they learn movement and steps from actual Mark Morris Dance Group repertory along with other dance styles – tap, ballet and jazz.
+In the process students learn strategies that dancers use to dance, such as controlled movement, balance, and proprioception.
 Everyone dances together, independently, in wheel chairs or using walkers.

-Scientists and neurologists have begun to evaluate the benefits of this groundbreaking class, but the participants who dance together every week, do so for the sheer joy and camaraderie of dancing.
-Typical of hundreds of comments about the impact of Dance for PD® is one wife in Brooklyn whose husband has PD: “I don’t know how we managed before.
+Scientists and neurologists have begun to evaluate the benefits of this groundbreaking class, but the participants who dance together every week do so for the sheer joy and camaraderie of dancing.
+One spouse in Brooklyn whose husband has PD says, “I don’t know how we managed before.
 Dance for PD® has become the high point of our week.”

 - To read a personal reflection about Dance for PD® classes written by BPG participant Joy Esterberg, click here (pdf).